dmatthew/portfolio/README.md

 ## [GolfPOD](https://github.com/dmatthew/golfpod)

 A CraftCMS project that manages a golf blog.
-You can view the site [here](http://golfpod.matthewdavis.work/).
+You can view the live site [here](http://golfpod.matthewdavis.work/).

 ***